richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 behavior that may have significant operational impact on the Internet.

-A Proposed Standard should have no known technical omissions with respect to the requirements placed upon it.
-However, the IESG may waive this requirement in order to allow a specification to advance to the Proposed Standard state when it is considered to be useful and necessary (and timely) even with known technical omissions.
+A Proposed Standard will have no known technical omissions with respect to the requirements placed upon it.
+Proposed Standards are of such quality that implementations can be deployed in the Internet.

-Implementors should treat Proposed Standards as immature specifications.
-It is desirable to implement them in order to gain experience and to validate, test, and clarify the specification.
+However, as with all technical specifications, Proposed Standards may be revised if problems are found or better solutions are identified, when experiences with deploying implementations of such technologies at scale is gathered.

-However, since the content of Proposed Standards may be changed if problems are found or better solutions are identified, deploying implementations of such standards into a disruption-sensitive environment is not recommended.
+Notwithstanding the previous paragraph, the IETF may occasionally choose to publish as Proposed Standard a document that contains areas of known limitations or challenges.
+In such cases, any known issues with the document will be clearly and prominently communicated in the document, for example, in the abstract, the introduction, or a separate section or statement.

 ### Internet Standard {#sec413}